Distance Learning Resources

-Share the joy of dance with your students through The Washington Ballet’s Student Matinee Program.
-Our student matinees are one hour, curated performances designed to give students in grades 3-12 and teachers access to professional, classical ballet, and contemporary dance performances.
-They include a Q&A with TWB dancers after the performance to deepen students’ understanding of dance and foster an appreciation for the performing arts.
+The Washington Ballet’s Student Matinees are one-hour, curated performances designed to give students and teachers access to professional, classical ballet, and contemporary dance performances.
+They include a Q&A with TWB dancers after the performance to deepen students’ understanding of dance and foster an appreciation for our athletic art form.

 All classes receive: